 2. Prepare a settlement statement.

 The settlement statement is your audit trail and it should be reviewed and signed by both the client and the lawyer.
 It defines the proposed disposition of the settlement fund check and should include the following:

 - Total amount of the settlement check received and the payee.

-- Amount payable to the firm for fees earned per the settlement agreement.
+- The amount payable to the firm for fees earned per the settlement agreement.

-- Amount payable to the firm for expenses paid by the firm during the course of the representation.
+- The amount payable to the firm for expenses paid by the firm during the course of the representation.

 - Any amounts payable to third parties, with copies of the invoices to be paid.

 - Area for the client’s and the lawyer’s signatures.

 Your practice management system or accounting software should be able to produce a report that lists all expenses incurred and paid by the firm on behalf of the client during the representation.
 Include a copy of this report with the settlement statement.